bermetkydyk/Savings-Tracker-CS499/README.md

 - The frontend server should automatically opens a new tab in your browser at localhost:3000

+### Build process
-If you made any changes under client folder, you need to rebuild the frontend:
+If you made any changes under client folder, you need to rebuild the frontend (make sure navigate to "client" folder first):
 ```
 npm run build
 ```